Share on social media

 Unlike many high school dramas, Sex Education is genuinely realistic and relatable.
 Although it’s cringeworthy at times (intentionally so), it’s in this cringe that this series finds its charm.
 Teen viewers will identify with what the characters are going through, but even adults will appreciate the more mature themes in the show (and may even learn a thing or two).
 The series tackles all sorts of relationships, including LGBTQIA+ romances, as well as the ups and downs of high-school friendships and social circles.
 But it also takes a refreshingly honest look at sex, treating it as a perfectly normal part of life.
 It’s easily one of the most progressive shows on TV.

 The first season of Sex Education primarily focuses on Otis (Asa Butterfield) who, due to his mother Jean’s (Gillian Anderson) profession as a sex therapist, has learned more about sex and relationships than he would have cared to.
 When he realizes that his fellow students need a bit of help in that particular department, he decides to set up a sex advice clinic with Maeve (Emma Mackey), a no-nonsense girl who is incredibly bright but has a rough reputation due to her family’s seedy past and unfounded rumors.
-Rounding out the perspectives is Otis’s best friend Eric (Ncuti Gatwa), the gay son of Ghanian-Nigerian immigrants; Adam (Connor Swindells), the troubled son of the school’s headmaster; and Aimee (Aimee Lou Wood), Maeve’s unlikely best friend, a wealthy and popular girl who starts out as part of the school’s “untouchables” clique but longs for less shallow companionship.
+Rounding out the perspectives is Otis’s best friend Eric (Ncuti Gatwa), the gay son of Ghanian-Nigerian immigrants; Adam (Connor Swindells), the troubled son of the school’s headmaster; Jackson (Kedar Williams-Stirling), a star swimmer under massive pressure to perform, and Aimee (Aimee Lou Wood), Maeve’s unlikely best friend, a wealthy and popular girl whose outlook on everything changes after she suffers a traumatic experience.

 The ensemble’s chemistry is strong, with Gatwa as a particular standout in the role of Eric.
 He has some hilarious moments, from dancing around in his bedroom to Todrick Hall to serving some lewks, to more emotional ones as he struggles at school and at home.
-Anderson is a delight as Otis’s mother, spewing out sex advice that he does not want to hear and even attempting to diagnose his friends.
-Even the side characters are strong, especially when Aimee is given a more substantial plotline in season two.
-Her chemistry with BFF Maeve is often stronger than some of the romantic relationships on the show.
+Butterfield projects just the right amount of awkward charm and surprising wisdom as Otis.
+And Anderson is a delight as his mum, delivering brutally frank sex advice with a straight face while also being kind of a mess when it comes to her own romantic struggles.
+Even the side characters are strong, like Ola, the daughter of Jean’s on-again-off-again boyfriend who hooks up with Otis for a while, and Lily, a creative and awkward girl obsessed with aliens and alien sex.
+Even the teachers have interesting private lives.

 This hilarious and endearing teen dramedy will pull at your heartstrings and also make you burst out laughing.
 You may even learn a bit about sex and relationships.